foundersandcoders/Node-Shell-Workshop/README.md

 Where `all` is the pattern it is looking for and `grep.scm` the specified file to search for it in.
 Note that it prints the whole line if it finds the pattern inside it.

+#### Task

 Inside `grep.js` write a program that when executed like this

 `node path_to_grep.js pattern file`

 will print every line in the file specified that matches the pattern specified.
 Each line should be printed on its own line.

-**Hint: try doing this just with fs first and see what happens.
-You're going to need a specific core module in order to access the whole line of a file as you're reading it.**
+*Hint: try doing this just with fs first and see what happens.
+You're going to need a specific core module in order to access the whole line of a file as you're reading it.*

-**Look through the list of core modules or use Stack Overflow if you get stuck.
+*Look through the list of core modules or use Stack Overflow if you get stuck.
 Please don't use third party modules for this exercise.
-You should default to using core modules while you're learning where it's possible to.**
+You should default to using core modules while you're learning where it's possible to.*

-*To be continued: more options, recursives, wildcards, redirections, pipes...*
+**To be continued: more options, recursives, wildcards, redirections, pipes...**

 *To be incorporated and researched further (on my part):*